So, What is a Pintxo?!

 Pintxos are not tapas.
 Tapas are often what many people visualize when they think of pintxos.
 Tapas are a smaller version of a full sized dish.
 Pintxos are specifically designed to be a small size.
 There is no larger size of a Pintxo.
 If you want more of the dish you need to order multiples.

 Pintxos are designed to be eaten in no more than a few bites.
-They usually come on bread and may be staked with a cocktail stick.
+They usually come on bread and are staked with a cocktail stick.
 They are generally kept behind glass on top of the bar.
 Beyond these few commonalities there are no real rules to what a pintxo can and can't be.
 They can be made up of a variety of different meats, veggies, and seafood.

 This spicy potato dish is a typical dish.
 Though it is not technically a pintxo it is a nice compliment.
 And unlike pintxos, patatas bravas you will need to eat with a fork.